inveniosoftware/docs-invenio-rdm/docs/use/requests.md

 ### Locking the conversation

-In some cases, you may wish to lock the conversation after a certain period of the review is concluded.
+In some cases, you may wish to lock a conversation at any time to prevent further comments from being added.
 When a conversation is locked or unlocked, an event appears in the conversation timeline for all viewers:

 - New comments and replies cannot be created by anyone, including community curators